lizraeli/react-personal-boilerplate/README.md

   - `npm run build`
   - test with `node server`

-### Choosing A theme and Removing the Theme Selector
+### Choosing a Theme and Removing the Theme Selector
 The themes and fonts used in this project are identical to those used in the [rebass demo](http://jxnblk.com/rebass/demo/) (see also their [github repo](https://github.com/jxnblk/rebass/tree/master/demo))

 The style of rebass components can be configured globally by providing a theme object (containing CSS written in JSX) to [getChildContext](https://facebook.github.io/react/docs/context.html) of a root component and specifying `child context type`.
 In this project, this is done in the `App` component: